- Physical Reserves – Service Definition

 - All use of materials placed on electronic reserves will be at the initiative of faculty solely for the non-commercial, educational use of students.

-- Materials to be copied or scanned for electronic reserves will be in legal possession by the library or the faculty member (by purchase, license, fair use, etc.) or some other unit of the University.
+- Materials to be scanned by digitization services for electronic access will be in legal possession by the library or the faculty member (by purchase, license, fair use, etc.) or some other unit of the University.

-- Any copyright notice on the original material must be included in the material copied or scanned.
+- Any copyright notice on the original material must be included in the material scanned.
 Appropriate citations and attributions to source must also be included.

-- When possible links to sites where material already is legally available (e.g., article databases) will be used instead of scanning or making a digital copy.
+- When possible links to sites where material already is legally available (e.g., article databases) will be used instead of making a digital copy through digitization services.

-- To the extent applicable and feasible, use of copyrighted materials on class web pages, in coursepacks, or otherwise outside the course reserve system should follow the above rules.
+- To the extent applicable and feasible, use of copyrighted materials on class web pages or otherwise outside the course reserve system should follow the above rules.

 Instructors who have received a Request for Accommodation from a student enrolled in their class may request that audio and video files required for a class be captioned or transcribed.
 The River Campus Libraries have coordinated with the University of Rochester’s Office of Disability Resources to provide this service, and library staff may consult with staff in this office to determine the most effective way to provide student accommodations.